‘Bold And The Beautiful’ Spoilers For Week Of September 10: Thorne Proposes & Ridge’s Choice Leaves Brooke Mad

 She Knows Soaps states that now that Steffy’s line will be saved.
 Steffy and the other Intimates models will have a rehearsal.
 Inquisitr also reported that Keith Carlos will return as Danny.
 He will join the other lingerie models as they strut their stuff.

 Xander (Adain Bradley) is out to impress Emma Barber (Nia Sioux) and will arrange a romantic cabana.
-In the meantime Zoe will reminisce on her and Xander’s relationship.
+In the meantime, Zoe will reminisce about her and Xander’s relationship.

 Wednesday, September 12